Jucker (card game): Hunsrücker Bauern

 Possibly the closest relative of Juckerspiel is a variant of Bauer, or Bauern, played in the Hunsrück, uses 32 French-suited cards and is a six-handed, two-team game in which there are two Jacks as top trumps: the trump Jack and the Jack of the same colour.
-Like Jucker, players receive 5 cards each and there is a bonus for a slam, known as a Durch.
+Like Jucker, players receive 5 cards each and there is a bonus for a slam, known as a Durch (short for German Durchmarsch, means "marching through", taking all tricks).
 If the cut card is a Jack, it determines the trump suit unless superseded later.
-Players are dealt five cards each from a Skat pack and, if trumps have not already been decided, the top card of the skat is turned for trumps.
+Players are dealt five cards each from a skat pack and, if trumps have not already been decided, the top card of the skat is turned for trump.
 If it is a Jack, it determines trumps even if the cut card was a Jack.
 If it is a Jack, the bottom card of the skat is turned and, if it is the same suit, dealer may exchange with it.
 If not, players are asked in turn if they will play with the turnup suit.
 If any player says yes, the dealer may exchange with it.
 If no-one wants to play with the turnup suit, it is turned over again and players are asked if they will play with another suit.
 If all pass, the cards are redealt.
 This process is similar to that used in Euchre.
 Teams start with five lines marked on a slate (Striche) and play for the best of five tricks.
 If the declarers win, they erase a line; if they lose, they add a line and the winners erase a line.

 Bauer

 There is another version of Bauer played in the Saarland which is a four-handed, plain trick, partnership game.
 This time 8 cards are dealt to each player clockwise in two packets of 4, trumps being chosen by forehand after the first packet has been dealt.
-It employs a 32-card, French-suited Skat pack and there are 2 Jacks (Bauer) as top trumps: the trump Jack or Dicke ("fat one") and the Jack of the same suit colour or Linke ("left one").
+It employs a 32-card, French-suited Skat pack and there are 2 Jacks (Bauern) as top trumps: the trump Jack or Dicke ("fat one") and the Jack of the same suit colour or Linke ("left one").
 Forehand leads with a trump (sometimes optional).
 Suit must be followed, but players may play any card if unable to follow.
 Teams start with eight points and aim to be first to zero, one point being deducted to the winners of a deal if they declared trumps.
 If the declarers lose, they add a point and their opponents deduct one.
-On reaching zero, the team earns a Brot ("loaf" or "roll") or Schròòm.
-The equivalent of a march is Karten weg which is announced by a player who intends to take every trick.
-The partner's cards are set aside and the march player leads off.
+On reaching zero, the team earns a Brot ("loaf" or "roll"; translation: "bread") or Schrööm.
+The equivalent of a going alone is Karten weg ("cards away") which is announced by a player who intends to take every trick.
+The partner's cards are set aside and the player wanting to "make a march" ("einen Durchmarsch machen") leads off.
 Winning earns an extra Brot.
 The game is sometimes played with a shortened pack of 20 cards or by two teams of 3.